plasmabio/plasma/docs/environments/remove.rst

    :width: 100%
    :align: center

-This is most likely because the environment is currently in use by a user.
+This is most likely because the environment is currently being used.
 We recommend asking the users to stop their server before attempting to remove the environment one more time.

-Alternatively the environment currently in use by a user is also displayed in the Admin panel:
+The environment (image) that a user is currently using is also displayed in the Admin panel:

 .. image:: ../images/environments/admin-panel-images.png
    :alt: Admin panel with the image name